Linzi, Zibo

 Linzi District (临淄区 (臨淄區, Línzī Qū)) is a district of the prefecture-level city of Zibo, in central Shandong province, China.
 Located near the Shengli Oil Field, Linzi's economy is driven by petro-chemical refinery.
 Wheat, corn and cotton are cultivated in the rural areas surrounding the urban center.

 The ruins of Ancient Linzi located in the northwest of the district, was the site of the ancient State of Qi's capital.

-Linzi is one of the most highly developed industrial districts in north China with the highest GDP in Shandong Province.
+Linzi is one of the most highly developed industrial districts in north China with relatively high GDP in Shandong Province.